snyk/actions/gradle-jdk16/README.md

 ## Properties

-The Snyk Python Action has properties which are passed to the underlying image.
+The Snyk Gradle Action has properties which are passed to the underlying image.
 These are passed to the action using `with`.

 | Property | Default | Description                                                                                         |
 | -------- | ------- | --------------------------------------------------------------------------------------------------- |